AI - Bouncing Ball with Motion Sensor (Difficulty: 3)

 You can verify that the board speed is 0 when you are not moving:

-Now the board should follow your movement pretty well.
+Now your board should follow your body movements smoothly:

-Step 7 - Limit the X Position of the Board
+Step 7 - Keep the Board Inside the Stage

 Now the board will stay within the stage: